25 September, 2020

-Database tier contains RDBMS database called as oracle database server.
+The database tier contains the RDBMS database called an oracle database server.

-Database server communicates with middle tier, doesn’t directly communicate with desktop tier.
+The database server communicates with the middle-tier, doesn’t directly communicate with the desktop tier.

-Desktop tier contains client desktop where users access oracle applications through web browsers.
+The desktop tier contains the client desktop where users access oracle applications through web browsers.

 - It is a collection of requests, forms and menus attached to user.